officelifehq/docs/docs/documentation/operate/time-tracking.md

 ## Overview

 Time tracking is an essential piece of information for most companies.
 It gives the ability to know where the focus of an employee, a team or the entire company currently is.
 It also helps to understand the financial health of a project, especially if those projects have a fixed budget.
-Finally, and last but not least, if we combine time tracking with the worklogs feature, and/or the employee morale, this will give us unique insights on how the employee performs, or how he struggles so we can help him.
+Finally, and last but not least, if we combine time tracking with the worklogs feature, and/or the employee morale, this will give us unique insights on how the employee performs, or how (s)he struggles so we can help him.

 ## How does time tracking work in OfficeLife